contao/docs/docs/dev/reference/config.md

     the user's true IP will be stored in a standard `Forwarded: for="…"` header or a `X-Forwarded-For` header.
     If you don't configure the Managed Edition to look for these headers, you'll get incorrect information about the client's IP address, whether or not the client is connecting via HTTPS, the client's port and the hostname being requested.
 Let's say your load balancer runs on IP `192.0.2.1`.
 You can trust that IP by setting `TRUSTED_PROXIES` to `192.0.2.1`.
-    You can also trust a whole IP range if you like to: `TRUSTED_PROXIES=192.0.2.0/24`
+You can also trust a whole IP range if you like to: `TRUSTED_PROXIES=192.0.2.0/24`.
+See the [Symfony Documentation on Proxies][SymfonyProxies] for more information.

 * `TRUSTED_HOSTS`